stefcenti2022/School_District_Analysis/README.md

 <img src="./Resources/after_names_cleaned.jpeg" alt="names after cleaning" width="600"/>

+The rest of this analysis will be referring to the data uploaded into the notebook for this project.

 ### Replacement of Reading and Math Scores:
 The following image shows a snapshot of the 9th graders after replacing their math and reading scores with 'Nan' values while the rest of the students still have the original scores read in from the input file:

 <img src="./Resources/after_scores_replaced.jpeg" alt="NaN Scores" width="600"/>

-Notice how only the scores for 9th graders have been replaced.
+Note that only the scores for 9th graders have been replaced.

-## School District Analysis
+## Analysis Results
-This section contains the analysis of the PyCity School District for all standardized test taken for every school in the district.
-All calculations will be performed for every grade level in every school except for the 9th graders at Thomas High School (THS).
+This section contains the results of the analysis of the PyCity School District for the latest standardized tests taken for every school in the district.
+All calculations were performed for every grade level in every school except for the 9th graders at Thomas High School (THS).

-### District Summary
+### District Results
-The following image shows a sample of the dataset used for the district summary.
-The table includes all the metrics for each school along with each student in those schools all in the same table.
+The following image shows a sample of the dataset used for the district.
+The table includes all the metrics for each school along with the metrics for each student in those schools all in one table.
 This table was used as the basis for all analysis performed in this report.

 <img src="./Resources/district_data_sample.jpeg" alt="District Data Sample" width="600"/>

-The District Summary reported previously is shown in the image below.
-This image shows the analysis before taking the 9th grade scores from THS out of the dataset:
+The District Summary reported during the first analyis is shown in the image below.
+The results shown here include the 9th grade scores from THS:

 <img src="./Resources/district_summary_before.jpeg" alt="District Summary" width="600"/>

-This table shows the key metrics for the District Summary based on the dataset shown above:
+This table shows the key metrics for the District Summary based on the sample dataset shown above:

 <img src="./Resources/district_summary_after.jpeg" alt="District Summary" width="600"/>